Key concepts glossary

 Touchpoint families

-TOP_X is a performance-based winning method that rewards the top participants according to score or ranking.
-It is used for skill-based mechanics rather than instant-win or lottery-style flows.
+A Leaderboard reward (created as a Performance Based Reward) rewards the top participants by score or ranking.
+Use it for skill-based games rather than instant-win or lottery-style flows.

 Validation code